GD-Sync/GD-Sync/README.md

 ## Key Features
 - **Interactive Lobbies & Matchmaking:** Enable players to easily find and join each other from across the globe.
-- **Acount System:** Allow players to easily create accounts.
+- **Account System:** Allow players to easily create accounts.
 Comes with built-in email verification and a moderation system.
 - **Persistent Data Storage:** Create databases to store and retrieve data from the cloud.
 - **Global Servers:** Deliver high uptime and seamless gameplay through our extensive global server infrastructure.
 - **In-Depth Analytics:** Gain valuable insights with detailed tracking of player statistics.